Coldstorm Get in touch →

 What Is Litigation AI?
 A Plain-English Guide for Litigators

 Legal research tools like Westlaw, CanLII, and CoCounsel help lawyers find case law and statutes.
-That’s one task within litigation.
+That covers one step in the litigation process.
 Litigation AI covers the full evidence-to-settlement workflow:

 Legal research is one input to litigation.
 Litigation AI operates across the entire dispute lifecycle.

-This is the question every litigator asks first, and the honest answer matters.
+This is the question every litigator asks first.

 The most accurate framing: litigation AI makes your legal team 10x faster.
 It does not make your legal team optional.